 Some companies have taken automation further with a canary confidence score, which automatically compares a whole host of metrics against a baseline.
 Rollout continues automatically only if the score exceeds the specified threshold, while the metric analysis provides a starting point for further investigation into potential issues.

-A blue/green deployment process is a common technique for organizations practicing continuous deployment, as it makes it easier to roll back a release in the event of a problem by keeping the old code online until you’re confident that the changes are working as expected.
+A blue/green build deployment process is a common technique for organizations implementing a continuous deployment system, as it makes it easier to roll back a release in the event of a problem by keeping the old code online until you’re confident that the changes are working as expected.
 If required, you can follow an initial canary deployment with a blue/green rollout.

 Whether you’re running a blue/green deployment or rolling out direct replacements, monitoring the health of the production system is essential if you want to be able to respond quickly to any bugs that have slipped through the release process.